jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 - defaults to true
 - restricts debugging to only the user-written code

+You can also set your Python interpreter specifically for that run.
+You need something like the following:
+* `"python": "/home/julius/miniconda3/envs/my_env/bin/python",`

 #### Relative paths (cwd)

 Part of your command will include a reference from where to start from.
 One way to do that is by using `cwd`.